geisonfgf/text-marker/README.md

 -------

 1) add in your Gemfile

     gem 'text-marker'

-2) run this line in your pronpt
+2) run this line in your prompt

     $ bundle install text-marker